SFCP Adult Psychoanalytic Training Program

 Cost Mitigation Strategies

 Trainees use a range of strategies for affording the additional costs of psychoanalytic training.
-These include carefully timing when they take on new training cases; if and when they accept a significantly-reduced fee for a training case; and when they begin each supervision.
+These include carefully timing when they take on new training cases; if and when they accept a significantly-reduced fee for a training case; and when they begin each analytic consultation.
 Other strategies include budgeting differently during training or seeking supplemental sources of income through clinical or other work.
-Further, each candidate should explore possible tax deductions for expenditures such as personal analysis, supervision, and tuition.
+Further, each candidate should explore possible tax deductions for expenditures such as personal analysis, analytic consultation, and tuition.
 Scholarships/resources available for candidates include the Enrico Jones Fund for Equality and Excellence as well as Other Financial Resources for Candidates.

 Financial Benefits of Psychoanalytic Training